foundata/guidelines/markdown-style-guide.md

 - `--no-config` makes the result reproducible.
 - `--deny-config-warnings` turns an unrecognized configuration option into an error.
+- `MD072` sorts front matter alphabetically by default, which would bury the key naming the document below its description.
+The `key-order` list leads with the identity, publication and summary keys that renderers and tools read first, then the taxonomy keys.
+Any key the list does not name follows them alphabetically, so every file keeps one predictable order.
 - `git diff --check` remains necessary alongside `rumdl`. `MD009` cannot flag the exact two-trailing-space hard break this guide bans, because `rumdl` rejects any `br-spaces` setting below 2, the CommonMark-mandated minimum for